-When a few friends of mine and I purchased tickets to see (one of my favorite bands) in Asheville, NC, single me was in a pickle.
+When a few friends of mine and I purchased tickets to see Future Islands (one of my favorite bands) in Asheville, NC, single me was in a pickle.
 Erin and Ken wanted to book a room at the new Aloft (and presumably do what married people do), and my pal Dan was staying with friends.

 I just needed a place to crash.
 That was it.
 I knew I’d be out late and would barely even see the hotel or Airbnb I booked.
 That extra couple hundred bucks could be spent in far more fun ways.